Pritesh1980/aws-automation/terraform/README.md

 # Hints

 Ensure you have a valid AWS config in ~/.aws/crdentials.
-My examples use a profile called 'work-user'.
+My examples use a profile called 'work-user', modify the aws_profile variable to override it.

 Override region for your purposes with eg:
 - terraform apply -var region=eu-west-3